Guderian2nd/TrueHistoryAI/AI Rules.md

 SkillEffect is RestoreHP
 SkillEffect is Buff

-SkillTarget is HPHigh
+SkillTargetHP is HPHigh
-SkillTarget is HPLow
+SkillTargetHP is HPLow
 SkillTargetSpot is DamageHigh
 SkillTargetSpot is DealHigh